-- Our Pass the free local bus travel for 16-18 year olds who live in Greater Manchester - Scholar's Permit child fares for 16-19 year olds travelling to college - 742, 743, 744 and 745 the college buses run by TfGM.
+- Our Pass the free local bus travel for 16-18 year olds who live in Greater Manchester - Scholar's Permit child fares for 16-19 year olds travelling to college - 742, 743, 744 and 745 are Loreto dedicated buses (not run by the College) and their timetables can be viewed on the TfGM website and here.

-To find out more about any of the above, please visit Transport for Greater Manchester.
+To find out more, please visit Transport for Greater Manchester.
 Students should arrange for any bus/travel passes applied for to be posted to their home address.